The Chieftains: Rise to international fame

 In 1973, their popularity began to spread to the United States when their previous albums were released there by Island Records.
 They received further acclaim when they worked on the Academy Award–winning soundtrack to Stanley Kubrick's 1975 film Barry Lyndon, which triggered their transition to the mainstream in the US.

 Successful career

 The group continued to release successful records throughout the 1970s and 1980s, and their work with Van Morrison in 1988 resulted in the critically acclaimed album Irish Heartbeat.
-They went on to collaborate with many other well-known musicians and singers; among them Luciano Pavarotti, the Rolling Stones, Madonna, Sinéad O'Connor, and Roger Daltrey.
+They went on to collaborate with many other well-known musicians and singers; among them Luciano Pavarotti, the Rolling Stones, Madonna, Sinéad O'Connor, Sting, and Roger Daltrey.

 50th anniversary

 In 2012, they celebrated their 50th anniversary with an ambitious album and tour.
 The album, Voice of Ages, was produced by T Bone Burnett and featured the Chieftains collaborating with many musicians including Bon Iver, Paolo Nutini and The Decemberists.
 It also included a collaboration with NASA astronaut Catherine Coleman playing the flute aboard the International Space Station as it orbited the Earth.
-The Chieftains performed at Carnegie Hall on March 17, 2012.
+The Chieftains performed at Carnegie Hall on 17 March 2012.